6.6 Toxicokinetic Modeling

 Answer to Environmental Health Question 10

-With this, we can also answer Environmental Health Question #10: Of the three data sets used in this training module – bioactivity from ToxCast, TK data from httk
+With this, we can also answer Environmental Health Question #10: Of the three datasets used in this training module – bioactivity from ToxCast, TK data from httk, and exposure inferred from NHANES urinary biomonitoring – which one most limits the number of chemicals that can be prioritized using BERs?

-Answer: The exposure data set includes the fewest chemicals and is therefore the most limiting.
+Answer: The exposure dataset includes the fewest chemicals and is therefore the most limiting.

-The exposure data set used in this training module is limited to chemicals for which NHANES did urinary biomonitoring for markers of exposure, which is a fairly small set of chemicals that were of interest to NHANES due to existing concerns about health effects of exposure, and/or other reasons.
-This data set was chosen because it is a convenient set of exposure estimates to use for demonstration purposes, but it could be expanded by including other sources of exposure data and exposure model predictions.
+The exposure dataset used in this training module is limited to chemicals for which NHANES did urinary biomonitoring for markers of exposure, which is a fairly small set of chemicals that were of interest to NHANES due to existing concerns about health effects of exposure, and/or other reasons.
+This dataset was chosen because it is a convenient set of exposure estimates to use for demonstration purposes, but it could be expanded by including other sources of exposure data and exposure model predictions.
 Further discussion is beyond the scope of this training module, but as an example of this kind of high-throughput exposure modeling, see Ring et al., 2019.

 It would additionally be useful to gather TK data for additional chemicals.
 In vitro measurement efforts are ongoing.
 Additonally, in silico modeling can produce useful predictions of TK properties to facilitate chemical prioritization.
 Efforts are ongoing to develop computational models to predict TK parameters from chemical structure and properties.